BEFORE ALL THE FUN STUFF STARTS, LET’S MAKE SURE WE HAVE THE BASICS COVERED.

 - disposal of fixed assets

 - Respond to questions and open items within five days to help us avoid bottlenecks.

 - Don’t run personal transactions through the business accounts.

-- Request W-9s from any service provider, lender, or landlord you don’t pay via debit or credit card before paying them.
+- Request W-9s from any service provider, lender, or landlord that you pay via check, ACH, or cash.